Ok, so you’re passionate about detailing cars and want to start your own car detailing business. Great! Now, where do you start?

 Document Your Work: Take before-and-after photos of your detailing projects to showcase your skills.

-Showcase Online: Create a website or social media profiles to display your portfolio and attract potential clients.
+Showcase Online: Create a website or social media profile to display your portfolio and attract potential clients.

 Commit to Lifelong Learning